-Total 31.12.2022 Total 31.12.2021
+Total (31.12.2022) Total (31.12.2021)

 Total 11,442 7,476

 Income statement 8,808 4,842

 1 Tax losses

 2 Loan losses 5,780 3,710

 3 Other 3,028 1,132

 Shareholders' equity 2,634 2,634

 4 Valuation reserves 2,634 2,634

 5 Other

-Deferred tax assets refer for approximately 8.8 million euros to items whose recoverability is not based on future profitability, for approximately 3.6 million euros to items whose recoverability is based on future profitability and which derive from temporary differences, and, finally, for approximately 0.9 million euros to items whose recoverability is based on future profitability and which do not derive from temporary differences.
+Deferred tax assets refer for approximately 8.8 million euros to items whose recoverability is not based on future profitability, for approximately 3.6 million euros to items whose recoverability is based on future profitability and which derive from temporary differences, and, finally, for approximately 0.9 million euros to items whose recoverability is based on future profitability and euros to items whose recoverability is based on future profitability and which derive from temporary differences.

-In addition, as explained in the Management Report, the Bank has prudently not recognized additional deferred tax assets totaling approximately 27 million euros in the financial statements..
+In addition, as explained in the Management Report, the Bank has prudently not recognized additional deferred tax assets totaling approximately 27 million euros in the financial statements.